learning-at-home/hivemind/README.md

   Decentralized Mixture-of-Experts ([paper](https://arxiv.org/abs/2002.04013)).

-To learn more about the ideas behind this library, see the [full list](https://github.com/learning-at-home/hivemind/tree/refer-to-discord-in-docs#citation) of our papers.
+To learn more about the ideas behind this library, see the [full list](https://github.com/learning-at-home/hivemind/tree/refer-to-discord-in-docs#citation) of our papers below.

 ## Installation